javadmohebbi/gobdgz/README.md

     - **configureNotificationsSettings**: Configure/Update notifications settings for an account

 ### Future integrations
+This list will be available in the future releases:
 - **Network**
     - **getContainers**: Returns the network containers.
     - **getNetworkInventoryItems**: Returns network inventory items.